Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Spline Quantumization Protocol

 \begin{example}[Sign function] $\text{sign}(x)$ ($1$ if $x\geq 0$ else $-1$) can be represented as

 where $M = \sup |x|$ and $s\in [-\frac{1}{2}, \frac{1}{2}]$ is a slack variable. \end{example}

-Compared with the model in \cite{song2023training}, we do not need to introduce the intermediate variable.
-Additionally, when representing the sign activation function, we do not need to introduce auxiliary variables for order reduction, as done in \cite{song2023training}.
-These optimizations can save $O(WDN\log W)$ bits for us, where $W, D, N$ denote the network width, network depth and dataset size respectively.
-Indeed we are able to reduce the coefficients of the highest-order terms in the model's qubit count by 50\%.
+Compared with the model in ref.\cite{song2023training}, we do not need to introduce the intermediate variable.
+Additionally, when representing the sign activation function, we do not need to introduce auxiliary variables for order reduction \cite{song2023training}.
+These optimizations can save $O(WDN\log W)$ bits, where $W, D, N$ denote the network width, network depth, and dataset size, respectively.
+Indeed, we can reduce the coefficients of the highest-order terms in the model's qubit count by $50\%$.